-We combine direct measurements and estimations of activity data based on materiality, accuracy, availability, and consistency criteria.
+We combine direct measurements and estimations of activity data based on materiality, accuracy, availability, and consistency criteria.4

-We then apply emission factors from a range of reliable sources: IMO, UK Government, IEA, U.S. EPA, Quantis and others as applicable.
+We then apply emission factors from a range of reliable sources: the IMO, the UK Government, the IEA, the U.S. EPA, Quantis and others where applicable.

-All emissions are then converted into metric tonnes of carbon dioxide equivalent (tCO2e) based on 100-year global warming potential (GWP) rates from the IPCC Fifth Assessment Report (AR5) and the IMO Fourth Greenhouse Gas Study.
+All emissions are converted to metric tonnes of carbon dioxide equivalent (tCO2e) using 100-year global warming potential (GWP) rates from the IPCC Fifth Assessment Report (AR5).5